Skip to main content

 • Comprehensive metabolic panel + magnesium RBC: $35–$115

-Run it before you start, then again at 3 months.
-That's the actual data you need to know whether the diet is doing what you think it's doing.
+Run it before starting, again at 3 months.
+That's the actual data you need.

 Do It in Austin